6 Reasons Estate Planning Goes Beyond “Who Gets My Stuff” – Partner Tip with Alles Law

 A will names who will take care of your children.
 A trust outlines how the money is managed and distributed for the benefit of the children.

-The court will place all of your assets into a conservatorship account which is then governed by the court.
-Once a minor reaches 18, all of the money in the conservatorship account is released directly to the child.
+If your family has to go through the court system, then all of your assets will be placed into a conservatorship account, which is governed by the court.
+And once your minor children turn 18, all of the money in that account is released directly to them.

 With a trust, you can choose when your children get access to their inheritance.